Independent Doctor of Optometry

 Elton EyeCare is the local eye doctor to see for all of your Optometry needs in Rogers, MN.
 From contact lens examinations to contact lens fittings to general eye care, Elton EyeCare will help diagnose, treat, and assess your overall health—and how it affects your eyes.
 Busy?
 We offer online, walk-in, and same day exams to fit your schedule.
 Elton EyeCare also accepts many insurance carriers and discount plans.
 Come visit our office at 21615 S Diamond Lake Rd Rogers, MN 55374 and schedule an eye exam today!

 An annual eye exam is way more than making sure you are seeing your best; we can help determine your vision needs as well as detect overall health issues.
 Making sure you stay healthy, feel great, and leave confident is our goal every day.

-- Dr. Lopez graduated from the Illinois College of Optometry in 2018.
-She graduated from College of Saint Benedict in 2014.
+- Dr. Anjli Bedi graduated from the University of the Incarnate Word, College of Optometry in San Antonio, Texas in 2015.
+She graduated from University of North Texas in 2011.

 No reviews yet

 What should I bring for my eye exam?

 What should I bring for my eye exam?1